MattHatwey/Manemo/chapter5.md

 Next a little girl holding a calendar in a dark room.

-Then he saw a kid running around and trying to catch a butterfly.
+Then he saw a boy running around, aimlessly.

-meru
+Then a kid was sadly staring at another girl.

-mist
+Next was a girl hiding, looking scared as a boy was looking for her.

 mira